liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 our weekly retrospective again.
 I expressed my wish to improve the remote communication further.
 As an action item from that meeting I volontueered to prepare a presentation.
-I called this presentation "Remote-first vision", because I was thinking about it as something we could do, but I expected some push back in the team, so I didn't want to start the discussion immediately, but rather present the whole idea.
+I called this presentation "Remote-first vision", because I was thinking about it as a big change to do and I expected some push back in the team.
+I wanted to present the complete idea without immediately jumping to implementation details.

 So how do I **define remote-first**?